 You'll find around 3500 plant species and one third of the world's succulent species.
 Incredibly, more than 1000 are unique to Namaqualand making it a mecca for botanists, ecologists and gardeners.
-But it's not just flower power.
-Mountains, mammals and metamorphic rocks all hang out here.
-Quiver trees think it's rather smashing too.
-Don't forget to say aloe.
-Ok, that's an horrific joke but despite appearances they're not trees.
-Aloidendron dichotomum being their scientific moniker.
+But it's not just about the flowers, which you only really see for a few months a year.
+It’s as much about the mountains, mammals and metamorphic rocks.
+Don’t be surprised to stumble upon the Quiver tree forests too and don't forget the aloe, which despite their appearances are not actually trees.
+It’s a succulent plant species.
 They're tough.
 They can live for 80 years and reach a height of 7 metres.

 Springbok's the largest town in Namaqualand.
 Funnily enough, there are a lot of springbok.
 Good view of the copper mountains, Klein Koperberge, too.
 Unsurprisingly this town was closely linked to the copper industry.
 It's on the N7 road which connects the Cape with Namibia, 570km north of Cape Town.

 Then there's the Diamond Coast - in the 1800s diamonds discovered in the Northern Cape laid the foundation for South Africa's economy.
 Diamonds are still mined in the sand and on the ocean floor.
-Flowers flower on the beach here too, fluttering in the sea air.
-They just can't help themselves.
+Flowers flower on the beach here too.
+It’s a pretty spectacle and a relaxing spot.
+Splendid.

 Birds enjoy the vistas too.
 Look out for the majestic black eagle, Cape eagle owl and marsh harrier.
 Animal wise there are over 45 species of mammals including black backed jackal, leopard, the endangered Hartmann's zebra, aardwolf and honey badger.

-Namaqualand; a destination for grown up flower children, road trips and whale watching.
+Namaqualand is a destination that, bar a few months of the year, is almost barren.
+When in bloom it’s stunning and hard to believe, great for road trips and whale watching.
 Go.
 And once you're in the Northern Cape bit keep going.
-It's an area oft overlooked yet has five national parks.
+It's an area often overlooked yet has five national parks.
 Bit greedy really.
-Here's an overview of three.
+Here's an overview of the three most popular.

 No surprise there's a waterfall here.
 The water crashes 56 metres down and forms part of the Orange River.
 Ararat, Oranjekom and Echo Corner viewports are stunning.
 They stare in awe at the Orange River gorge below.
-The rocks rock in this park too.
+The rocks are quite the feature here too.
 Seven types of granite, rose and crystal quartz.
 A massive rock called Moon is worth a hike up.
 Named for a reason, the landscape suddenly goes a touch lunar.
-Lots of quiver trees which baboons frequent like local bars.
-They hang out downing sweet liquor straight from the quiver flowers.
-They can be foul mouthed after one too many.
-Some sing.
-Look out for Springbok, Gemsbok, Black Rhino.
-And there's a plethora of birds to spot.
+Lots of quiver trees frequented by the local baboons.
+It’s quite the sight.
+Look out for springbok, gemsbok, black rhino and there's a plethora of birds to spot.
 Lots of hikes for all abilities and guided night drives are spectacular.
 Don't forget to look up.
 They say you see the best architecture if you do that, here the architecture is star shaped.
 Twinkle twinkle.
 28,000 hectares of splendour down below, infinite splendour up above.

 Camp amongst the meerkats, check out the seal colony (they stink, harsh but true) and marvel at dolphins fishing, mating, playing.
 This park is a gem.
 And it's most famed for its incredible flower canopies.
 Vast, colourful, incongruous.
 A springtime gift from the gods.
 Stand with your back to the sun and stare.
 There.
 There.
 Everywhere.
 Blankets, sheets, veritable duvets of flowers being wild, colourful.
-They're in their own world having their own rainbow gathering.
-The sun is their hero and they turn and face it, little petals splayed.
 The first to arrive?
 The Namakwa daisies.
 But when the purple vygies bloom, you know the end is nigh.
 Spring has sprung.
-Plants are funky here too.
 It's really not easy being a plant when water is scarce.
 And yet here, at Namaqua National Park you'll find the highest concentration of succulents of any of the world's arid regions.
 Which is a pretty impressive feat.
 But succulents are wise old souls and store water in their leaves.
 They like it here, it's dry.
 They're not too keen on humidity.
 Easy to find, the park is situated west of the N7, one of South Africa's national roads.